How to Build Bigger Biceps

 Movement at the shoulder joint can be a problem, though.
 If you let your elbows drift backwards while curling.
 For a simple example, consider the drag curl (shown above).
 When you flex your arms while moving your elbows back, you’re asking your biceps to contract to lift the weight up and asking them to relax so that you can move your elbow backward.
 That’s not good.

 That doesn’t mean that drag curls are useless.
-When the long heads of your biceps aren’t able to properly engage, it puts more load on the short heads.
+When the long head of your biceps isn’t able to properly engage, it puts more load on the short head.
 If that’s what you’re trying to do, great.
 But if you’re trying to build bigger biceps overall, it’s usually better to keep your elbows pinned or to let them drift forward.

 The Problem With Pulling Exercises